-Anyone can enjoy boating in Newport Beach.
-For the active and recreational boaters, there are a variety of long-time local businesses that rent everything from pontoon boats, sailboats, and kayaks to pedal boats and stand-up paddleboards.
+Anyone can enjoy a boat rental in Newport Beach!
+For the active and recreational boaters, there are a variety of long-time local boat rental Newport Beach businesses that have everything from pontoon boats, sailboats, and kayaks to pedal boats and stand-up paddleboards.
 If romance is the reason for your visit, gondoliers — with gondolas brought from Italy — will serenade you in a moonlit harbor cruise.

 Yachting isn’t just a sport in Newport Beach — it’s a lifestyle!
-There are several private yacht clubs in Newport Beach.
-Members embrace racing and cruising, and celebrate the nautical community.
-Many of the clubs have reciprocal privileges; so if you’re a member at another yacht club out of town, check with your club before arriving.
-Newport Beach visitors can also enjoy a water experience of elegance aboard a yacht that specializes in dinner cruises, boat charters, and Newport Beach weddings.
+You can find many options for a yacht rental in Newport Beach and there are several private yacht clubs in Newport Beach.
+Members embrace boat racing and cruising, celebrating the nautical community.
+Many of our yacht clubs have reciprocal privileges; so if you’re a member at another yacht club out of town, check with your club before arriving.
+Newport Beach visitors can also enjoy an elegant boating experience aboard a yacht that specializes in dinner cruises, boat charters, and Newport Beach weddings.

 People can hit the water to celebrate a special occasion, or just relax aboard a Duffy boat.
-The electric “golf carts on water” are easy to drive and gently coast in the water and are perfect to appreciate and savor the natural beauty of Newport Beach from the harbor.
-Newport Beach is also home to some of the best whale watching and sportfishing excursions in Southern California.
-Boats launch early and often from the Balboa Fun Zone.
+Duffy boats, aka “electric golf carts on water” are easy to drive, gently coast through the waves, and are a perfect way to appreciate and savor the beauty of Newport Beach Harbor.
+Newport Beach is also home to some of the best whale watching and sportfishing excursions in Southern California and these boats launch early and often from the Balboa Fun Zone.

-Newport Beach is proud to be the home of one of the largest boating competitions on the West Coast.
+Outside of Newport Boat rentals, the area is proud to be the home of one of the largest boating competitions on the West Coast.
 The Lexus Newport to Ensenada Yacht Race is held each April.
-The 126-nautical mile race from Newport Beach to Mexico’s Baja California peninsula is a tradition that has spanned nearly 70 years, and involves more than 200 racing crews.
+The 126-nautical mile race from Newport Beach to Mexico’s Baja California peninsula is a Newport Beach boating tradition that has spanned nearly 70 years, and involves more than 200 racing crews.